First Council of Orléans

-The First Council of Orléans was convoked by Clovis I, King of the Franks, in 511.
+The First Council of Orléans was a synod convoked by Clovis I, King of the Franks, in 511.
 Clovis called for this synod four years after his victory over the Visigoths under Alaric II at the Battle of Vouillé in 507.
 The council was attended by thirty-two bishops, including four metropolitans, from across Gaul, and together they passed thirty-one decrees.
 The bishops met at Orléans to reform the church and construct a strong relationship between the crown and the Catholic episcopate, the majority of the canons reflecting compromise between these two institutions.

 The 511 Council of Orléans was the first national Merovingian church council.
 It was an important milestone in creating a unified Gallic Church under Frankish rule, and accordingly the matters addressed at the council reflected the concerns of the Catholic episcopate in this new political context.
-The council established a Merovingian conciliar tradition, being the first of ‘no less than forty-five provincial and national Church councils’ in the sixth century.
+The council established a Merovingian conciliar tradition, being the first of "no less than forty-five provincial and national Church councils" in the sixth century (see List of Frankish synods).

 Attendees

 Although Clovis convoked the council, he was not present in Orléans when the bishops met.
-Of the thirty-two attending bishops, approximately two-thirds were from northern Gaul and the remaining third from the south.
+Of the thirty-three attending bishops, approximately two-thirds were from northern Gaul and the remaining third from the south.
 The provinces represented at Orléans were Bordeaux, Bourges, Éauze, Tours, Rouen, Sens, and Rheims.
 However, it was Cyprian of Bordeaux, a southern bishop, who presided over the council.
 Halfond proposes that Clovis chose Cyprian as president in acknowledgement of the ‘long-established spiritual and pastoral authority’ of the southern bishops, and their association with conciliar tradition.

 Halfond further argues that Clovis purposely elected to represent cities recently integrated into his kingdom, including newly appointed northern bishops and the Aquitanian bishops previously under Visigothic rule.
 Halfond refers to the council’s episcopal subscriptions to support this.
 The bishops are listed in order of seniority, so the subscriptions shows that many of the northern bishops were the most recently appointed.